PythonRSAS/pythonrsas.github.io/_posts/2022-07-15-1-Minimum-spanning-tree-1.md

 Input XY is a set of nodes expressed as list of lists [[x1,y1],..., [x2,y2]]

 1. We build adjacency list, a dictionary with nodes as keys, and their distance to other nodes as values in list [cost, node].
-2. We pick an arbitrary starting point and place it in minH (list of lists, maintained in the min heap data structure order)
+2. We pick an arbitrary starting point and place it in minH (list of lists, maintained in the priority queue, which is implemented as min heap data structure)
-3. We keep track of visited
+3. We make sure visited are not visited again to make sure no cycles
-4. As long as visited is not completed, pop the minH for the node with the minimum cost, and add it to the sum.
+4. As long as the visits are incomplete, pop the minH for the node with the minimum cost, and add it to the sum.
 5. For the one that just got popped, push all its adjacent list [cost, node] into minH if the neighbor has not been visited.

+Note that nodes in the ***min heap represent all the nodes that are neighbors of those we have already visited***.

+Note that there will be duplicate nodes in the min heap.
+But ***each of the duplicate nodes have different distances to those that have already been visited***.
+And the one with the smallest cost will be popped.

+The one with the smallest cost may not necessarily a neighbor of the node we just visited.

 The visit method is exactly the same as BFS.